Near-critical spanning forests and renormalization: UST and UST limits

-There exist other possible descriptions of the scaling limits of USTs (for instance via the contour process of the tree, that converges to SLE$_8$) but we will not use them here.
+There exists other possible descriptions of the scaling limits of USTs (for instance via the contour process of the tree, which converges to SLE$_8$, or via a consistent collection of subtrees \cite{ABNW}) but we will not use them here.
 We will just call the random object $\G(0)$ the continuous UST in $\Omega$.
-Theorem 1.5 of \cite{S0} lists various properties of $\G(0)$ (that for instance explain why one can call it a random tree).
+Theorem~1.5 of \cite{S0} lists various properties of $\G(0)$ (that for instance explain why one can call it a random tree).
 In particular, for every given $x,y \in \overline{\O}$, there exists almost surely a unique $\omega \in \Ha(\overline{\O})$ such that $(x,y,\omega) \in \G(0)$.
 Moreover, if $x \neq y$, then $\omega$ is almost surely a simple path, and if $x =y$, then $\omega$ is almost surely a single point.
 There are some random exceptional points, for which this uniqueness statement does not hold (these points are nonetheless well-understood, in terms of the dual tree).
-However, existence never fails i.e., almost surely, for any $x$ and $y$, there exists at least one $\omega \in \Ha(\overline{\O})$ such that $(x,y,\omega) \in \G(0)$.
+However, existence almost surely never fails, i.e., almost surely, for any $x$ and $y$, there exists at least one $\omega \in \Ha(\overline{\O})$ such that $(x,y,\omega) \in \G(0)$.

 \medbreak